AdrianL3/cse15l-lab-reports/LabReport3.md

   ```

 ### 5.
 The method's description is intended to reverse and return the original inputted array.
-Therefore, to fix the bug, a new temp array must be created for the reassignment after the elements have been reversed.
-Then, the for loop must be changed to `arr.length / 2` to prevent reversing after the index is past the halfway point.
+Therefore, to fix the bug, the for loop must be changed to `for (int i = 0; arr.length / 2; i += 1)` to prevent reversing after the index is past the halfway point.
+Then, a new temp array must be created so the back half of the array can be assigned to the front half of the array.